Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Infer several classifications for up to 100 cross border interaction between names (ex. remit, travel, intl com)*
+*Returns complete analysis of up to 100 cross border interactions between two names using their geographic context.
+The sender is the one who initiated the interaction (from) while the receiver is the one intended to receive the interaction (to).*

 > Body parameter